2445267945/CodeFix/README_EN.md

 ### V2.7

-The main goal of V2.7 was to evolve CodeFix from **Single-Agent → Multi-Agent** while allowing sub-agents to operate inside the same Runtime control system.
+The main goal of V2.7 was to evolve Cando from **Single-Agent → Multi-Agent** while allowing sub-agents to operate inside the same Runtime control system.

 Current capabilities include: